10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. Your front and backend Github repos

-1. Your Group Norms Doc Link
+1. Your Group Norms Doc Link .
+Refer to this [Group Norms Repo Link](https://github.com/10-3-pursuit/unit-react/tree/main/group-norms-and-teamwork) to review how to establish Group Norms.

 1. You will set up a trello board (or another tracking systemd) where you invite your team members as well as the instructors.
 The trello board must have 3 minimum cards: `To Do`, `Doing`, and `Done`.
 You will post the link to your Trello Board to your Team Channel.